 You staff your booth for all hours throughout the Art Fair.

-14. Organizations that do no receive a booth assignment will be refunded all fees.
-Remember to submit your participant fee as a separate check from the application fee.
+14. Remember to submit your participant fee as a separate check from the application fee.
 Meeting all these conditions will entitle you to a full refund of your participant fee.

 15. No one may sublet or assign space to any other organization or artist.